aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 Someone will invite you to a Karaoke party.

-Last update: Tue Sep  9 05:09:49 2025
+Last update: Wed Sep 10 05:09:33 2025

 ### Let's play! 🎮